 Does PPC work at all?
 One of the most rewarding aspects of my job is getting the opportunity to show a new client the potential of PPC marketing after they’ve already deemed it a waste of money.

-To help others avoid a foregone conclusion, here are several of the most common ways that we see PPC fail.
+To help others avoid a foregone conclusion, here are several of the most common PPC problems and the ways that we see PPC fail.

-You know you’re going to have a bad time when your keyword is “LASIK eye surgery” and you’re getting charged for clicks on “animal eye surgery” or “eye lash surgery.”
-Not only will these visits never become a customer, but these types of bad clicks cost advertiser’s money each and every time.
+You know you’re going to have a bad time when your keyword is “LASIK eye surgery” and you’re getting charged for clicks on “animal eye surgery” or “eyelash surgery.”
+Not only will these visits never become a customer, but these types of bad clicks cost advertisers money each and every time and are the result of ineffective PPC.

 The display network, on the other hand, includes anything from the New York Times to Joe Schmoe’s blog, to apps that run on an iPhone or Android device.
 The quality of these placements runs the full gamut from high-quality articles to downright worthless accidental clicks.
 The first option Google gives you as you start is to run your campaign with “Search Network with Display Select.”